stellar/product-conventions/README.md

 If, for example, you have an action creator that sets up some watchers that run a callback when some event occurs, if you do nothing otherwise, your callback is going to have access to action creator data that was valid when the watcher was created.
-It's very likely out of date right now.
+It's very likely out of date by then.

 So for the callback to fetch the absolute freshest data straight from the store, import the `store` variable and use it's `getState` function.